hotpunkx/glitchguess/REMATCH_FIX.md

 ## Problem Statement

 When players requested a rematch in the 1v1 multiplayer game, both players were able to set the secret word.
-This violated the game's role-switching mechanic and caused confusion.
+Additionally, both players appeared as "thinkers" instead of having distinct roles.

 ### Expected Behavior